fabfog/struttura/README.md

 2. to know exactly what can be the dependencies of what I'm working on (be it a component, hook, etc.), even before opening a file.
 This is achieved by restricting imports (see the following "rules"), and this is enforced via Eslint rules.
 For instance: if you try to import some global state "thing" into a UI-only component, you will get an error!
 Of course this is meant to ensure reusability and modularity, and avoid mixing application logics with business logics, UI, etc.

 3. to speed up repetitive processes when creating a new component/hook/etc., thanks to generators.
-We don't pay for more files in our application, so it's not a good idea to write everything into a single 500 lines file when we can split it into 5 files of 100 lines, or so (you get the idea).
-Also, generators help keeping consistency in naming, at least for filenames, component/functions/hooks names, and types.
+It reduces the "fatigue" of creating many files, connect them together via imports and exports, and help keeping consistency in naming (at least for filenames, component/functions/hooks names, and types).
+Every generated component/hook/function comes with a (failing) test, so one can start testing right away: this should eliminate the tendency to write all the code first, and then test the whole thing.
+TDD is the way!

 ## Folder structure